collective/mr.bob/docs/source/templateauthor.rst

     def set_fullname(configurator, question):
         question.default = 'foobar'

-If you want question to be skipped, simply raise :exc:`mrbob.exceptions.SkipQuestion` inside your hook.
+If you want question to be skipped, simply raise :exc:`mrbob.bobexceptions.SkipQuestion` inside your hook.

 .. _post-question-hook: